Introduction

 Canary deployment - A deployment strategy that releases code to a small percentage of users first, then gradually expands.

-Continuous Deployment - The practice of automatically deploying code to production when it passes all tests.
+Continuous Deployment - Automating code deployment to production after passing tests.

-Continuous Delivery - The practice of automatically preparing code for deployment, with manual deployment gates.
+Continuous Delivery - Automating code deployment with manual gates.

 Continuous Integration - The practice of automatically building and testing code whenever it changes.